restechnica/semverbot/README.md

 ### github

+`sbot` is available through github.
 The following example works for a GitHub Workflow, other CI/CD tooling will require a different path setup.

 ```shell
 SEMVERBOT_VERSION=1.0.0